 - A computer changes the results into 3-D pictures.

-- The images are displayed on a monitor for your doctor to read.
+- The images are displayed on a monitor for the radiologist to read.

 You must lie still during the PET scan so that the machine can produce clear images of your heart.